joridholmen/robotics_master/README.md

-# robotics_master
+# Master's degree in Applied Robotics with robotprogramming and machine learning at NMBU
-Some of the work I have done during my master in Applied Robotics at NMBU, including mandatory assignments.
+Some of the work I have done during my master in Applied Robotics, including mandatory assignments.